-Under Australia's Export Control Act 1982, an Export Permit and a Health Certificate are required for export of all live animals from Australia.
-Live animals for this purpose are defined under section 3.02 of the Export Control (Animals) Order 2004.
-Many countries require that animals receive treatment/testing/vaccination in Australia before they are eligible for import, and all countries require that live animals receive a final veterinary inspection before export.
+Export Control Act 1982, an export permit and a health certificate are required for export of companion animals from Australia.
+Many countries require animals be treated/tested/vaccinated in Australia prior to export, and all countries require that live animals receive a final veterinary inspection before export.

 The steps below outline the process involved in preparing your animal(s) for export: